Leomhl/studying_repository/react_jobs/README.md

 ### Simple list of jobs
-This is a simple example how to use react.js to construct a form, set and delete data.
+This is a simple example of how to use react.js to construct a form, set and delete data.

 Enjoy :)